Suppressing the Decoherence of Alkali-Metal Spins at Low Magnetic Fields

-The rate in which different relaxation mechanisms practically affect alkali-metal spins depends on the magnetic field orientation, which determines the quantization axis.
-Spins oriented along the field have a characteristic "longitudinal" spin-lifetime $T_1$ \cite{appelt1998theory,kadlecek2001spin,graf2005relaxation}.
-Spins that are oriented transverse to the field, have a coherence-time $T_2$ which is typically much shorter than the spin-lifetime for dense alkali-metal vapor.
-The reduced coherence time partially originates from processes such as random spin-exchange collisions between pairs of alkali-metal atoms, which predominantly decohere the spins but weakly affect their lifetime \cite{happer1977effect,appelt1998theory,jau2010optically}.
-Nevertheless, decoherence due to random \textit{spin-preserving} collisions can be usefully suppressed via control over the magnetic field magnitude in the $\mu$G-G range; It is utilized to suppress the decoherence caused by the random spin-exchange collisions and to drive the vapor into the Spin-Exchange Relaxation Free (SERF) regime \cite{happer1977effect,happer1973spin,savukov2005effects,korver2013suppression,katz2013nonlinear,chalupczak2014spin,gartman2018linear}.
-Yet, the direct effect of the magnetic field magnitude on decoherence by processes which do not conserve the spins, such as spin-rotation interaction in collisions with buffer gas or absorption of light, has not been investigated below hundreds of Gauss \cite{walter2002magnetic,kadlecek1998field,erickson2000spin}.
+The rates at which different relaxation mechanisms practically affect alkali-metal spins depend on several parameters, including the form of the perturbation, the spin quantum numbers, and external fields such as the magnetic field and its orientation.
+The latter, determines the quantization axis.
+Early works have theoretically derived relaxation rates for different spin multipoles under general forms of perturbations, with examples including magnetic-field and electric-field gradient noise \cite{happer1970multipole,happer1972optical,bouchiat1963relaxation,happer1967effective}.
+Regarding the magnetic dipole moment of spins \cite{happer1970multipole}, spins oriented along the quantization axis exhibit a characteristic "longitudinal" spin lifetime $T_1$ \cite{appelt1998theory,kadlecek2001spin,graf2005relaxation}.
+Conversely, spins oriented transverse to the quantization axis have a coherence time $T_2$, typically much shorter than the spin lifetime, especially for dense alkali-metal vapor.
+The reduced coherence time partially originates from processes such as random spin-exchange collisions between pairs of alkali-metal atoms, which predominantly decohere the spins but weakly affect their lifetime \cite{happer1977effect,appelt1998theory,happer2010optically}.
+Nevertheless, decoherence due to random \textit{spin-conserving} collisions can be usefully suppressed via control over the magnetic field magnitude in the $\mu$G-G range; It is utilized to suppress the decoherence caused by the random spin-exchange collisions and to drive the vapor into the Spin-Exchange Relaxation Free (SERF) regime \cite{happer1977effect,happer1973spin,savukov2005effects,korver2013suppression,katz2013nonlinear,chalupczak2014spin,gartman2018linear}.
+Yet, the direct effect of the magnetic field magnitude on decoherence by processes which do not conserve the spins, such as spin-rotation interaction in collisions with buffer gas or absorption of light, has not been investigated experimentally below hundreds of Gauss \cite{walter2002magnetic,kadlecek1998field,erickson2000spin}.